NamazuStudios/elements/README.md

   perform any sort of direct-database access, disaster recovery, or other low-level administrative functions that can't or shouldn't be handled by the web-based UI
-- **web-ui-angular** - The source for the Elements CMS User Interface.
+- **web-ui-react** - The source for the Elements CMS User Interface.

 ### Deprecated Packages